-Passed the 10+2 examinations with Physics and Mathematics as compulsory subjects, along with one of the following: Chemistry, Computer Science, Biology, Biotechnology, or Technical Vocational subjects.
-Obtained at least 45% marks (40% in the case of candidates belonging to reserved categories) in the above subjects taken together.

-B.Tech (Lateral Entry): A Diploma in Engineering & Technology from an AICTE-approved institution or a B.Sc (N.M.) from a UGC-approved university with at least 45% marks (40% in the case of reserved categories).
+- Passed 10+2 examinations with Physics & Mathematics as a compulsory subject along with one of the Chemistry/ Computer Science/ Biology/Biotechnology/ Technical Vocational subjects.
+Obtained at least 45% marks (40% in case of candidate belonging to reserved category) in the above subjects taken together. - B. Tech (Lateral Entry) Diploma in Engineering & technology from AICTE approved institution or B.Sc (N.M) from UGC approved university at least 45% marks.
+(40% in case of reserved category)